machineagency/hcde533/README.md

 [Download and install Visual Studio Code.](https://code.visualstudio.com/).

+For this to work correctly on Mac OS, you also need to [have XCode installed.](https://developer.apple.com/xcode/)

 If you have a different editor preference (e.g., Sublime), you are welcome to use it.